-For all Steps, if you bring personal items to the test center, you must store them in a small designated locker outside the secure testing area or in the designated storage area for Step 2 CS; electronic devices must be turned off.
-Turning down the volume is not sufficient.
+For all Steps, if you bring personal items to the test center, you must store them in a small designated locker outside the secure testing area.
+Electronic devices must be turned off; turning down the volume is not sufficient.
 All personal items are subject to inspection.